Skip to content

 Recovery

-Chin implant recovery is mild relative to other facial surgeries.
-A light external dressing or tape is applied for three to five days.
-Soft diet is recommended for two weeks.
-Swelling and bruising of the chin and lower face peak in the first three to five days and resolve substantially within two weeks.
-Most patients return to work within seven to ten days and resume normal diet and activity at two to three weeks.
-The implant integrates into the periosteal pocket over four to six weeks.
+Chin implant recovery is usually mild compared with larger facial surgeries.
+A light dressing or tape may be used for three to five days.
+A soft diet is often recommended for about two weeks to reduce strain on the chin area.
+Swelling and bruising of the chin and lower face usually peak during the first three to five days and improve significantly within two weeks.
+Many patients return to work within seven to ten days and resume normal diet and activity around two to three weeks.
+The implant settles as the surrounding tissues heal over four to six weeks.

 Acute Recovery